Holographic fluids: a thermodynamic road to quantum physics: Summary

-\item {\em Second Law, entropy balance.} One does not expect that Second Law is directly applied to microscopic systems.
-The previous sections showed that the Second Law nontrivially restricts those perfect fluid equations of state.
+\item {\em Second Law, entropy balance.} One does not expect the Second Law to be directly applied to microscopic systems.
+The previous sections showed that the Second Law nontrivially restricts the equations of state of perfect fluids.
 A perfect, ideal system without dissipation is a marginal situation from the point of view of the Second Law.
-Moreover, according to our understanding of the atomic-nuclear-subnuclear hierarchical structure of matter, there is no reason to assume that there is no submicroscopic level below the Schrödinger equation.
+Moreover, according to our understanding of the atomic--nuclear--subnuclear hierarchical structure of matter, there is no reason to assume that there is no submicroscopic level below the Schrödinger equation.

-It is a universal restriction because it does not depend on a particular fluid structure.
-In this respect, looking at a fluid as only a set of particles is misleading.
-The Second Law is expected to be valid both for the field part and the particle part of the material and also for both of them together.
-The Second Law is independent of the usual artificial separation of matter into particles and vacuum fields.
+There is a remarkable, nontrivial aspect of the universality of Second Law based restrictions.
+We have seen that the obtained continuum equations are related to particular self-interacting fields.
+Such fluids are not well represented as set of particles and their vacuum fields.

-\item {\em The fluid energy is sensitive to density inhomogeneities.} Therefore, our continuum is weakly nonlocal in mass density; its energy depends on the spatial derivatives of the density.
+\item {\em The fluid energy is sensitive to density inhomogeneities.} Therefore, our continuum is weakly nonlocal in mass density, and its energy depends on the spatial derivatives of the density.
 The holographic property is based only on these general conditions.
-For Korteweg fluids, energy depends on first-order derivatives, but the pressure tensor and the equivalent potential field are second-derivative dependents.
+For Korteweg fluids, the energy depends on first-order derivatives, while the pressure tensor and the equivalent potential field depend on second-order derivatives.
 Capillarity phenomena and surface tension follow from the static solution, assuming thermal and mechanical equilibrium.
-The definition of perfect fluid follows from the Second Law, too.
+The definition of a perfect fluid also follows from the Second Law.

-The methods can be generalized to higher-order nonlocalities and also to other fields.
-An instructive example is a first-order weakly nonlocal scalar field that turns out to be Newtonian gravity when Second Law restrictions are considered \cite{VanAbe22a,AbeVan22a}.
+The presented methods, both Liu procedure and divergence separation, can be generalized to higher-order nonlocalities and also to other fields.
+An instructive example is a first-order, weakly nonlocal scalar field that turns out to be Newtonian gravity when Second Law restrictions are considered \cite{VanAbe22a,AbeVan22a}.

-\item {\em The fluid is perfect.} The definition follows from the conditions of conserved entropy when it follows from thermodynamic material properties.
-The Second Law is valid in a marginal case.
+\item {\em The fluid is perfect.} The definition of perfect fluid comes from the requirement of conserved entropy when it is a consequence of material properties.
+For perfect fluids the Second Law is valid in a marginal case, the dissipation is zero.

-This is the requirement of zero dissipation, as is expected in microscopic theories.
 Perfect fluids are almost holographic.